Pham, Lowe HRs help Rays and Chirinos beat Orioles 16-4

 Renato Núñez hit his 21st home run, but the Orioles fell to 11-32 at home and 27-63 overall.
 It was the 17th time that Baltimore allowed at least 10 runs.

-Utility player Stevie Wilkerson pitched the ninth inning for the Orioles, the fourth time this season that rookie manager Brandon Hyde has used a position player to pitch.
+Utility player Stevie Wilkerson pitched the ninth inning for the Orioles, the fourth time this season that Hyde has used a position player to pitch.
 Wilkerson retired the side in order.

 TRAINER’S ROOM

 Rays: Relief pitchers Chaz Roe (right flexor strain) and Jose Alvarado (right oblique strain) were placed on the 10-day injured list.
 “Chaz was a little bit of a surprise, simply because it came during the All-Star break.
-Hopefully a couple days off will help clean him up,” manager Kevin Cash said.
+Hopefully a couple days off will help clean him up,” Cash said.
 The Rays filled out the roster by activating reliever Diego Castillo, who had been on the IL with shoulder inflammation, and recalling reliever Hunter Wood from Triple-A Durham. … 2B Brandon Lowe, who was placed on the IL on July 4 with a bruised shin, “is still moving kind of slow,” Cash said of the team leader in HRs.

 Orioles: OF DJ Stewart (ankle sprain) played LF in a rehab game with Triple-A Norfolk on Thursday and “felt good after the game,” Hyde said. … After having his previous rehab assignment shut down because of arm soreness, RHP Nate Karns (forearm strain) allowed three runs, two hits and three walks on Friday night in a start for Class A Frederick against Carolina before being lifted.